Safety and Security

 - The prevalence of child abuse and neglect is measured here by the proportion of children assessed as neglected or abused by the Department of Child, Youth and Family Services (CYFS).
-Rates of substantiated child abuse have remained stable for the past three years, and are somewhat lower than the year before that, the earliest year for which data is available.
-However, trends in the rate of assessed child abuse do not necessarily reflect changes in prevalence, as many factors influence whether people report suspected neglect and abuse.
+Rates of substantiated child abuse declined in the year to June 2001.
+However it is too early to say whether this represents a real change in levels of child abuse.
 Māori children are much more likely than non-Māori to be assessed as abused or neglected.

 People are entitled to live their lives feeling safe and secure.
 The indicators chosen for this domain suggest that this is not always the case.
 In particular, some children are killed, abused and neglected within families; some people suffer repeated victimisation at the hands of others; and each year deaths and injuries resulting from motor vehicle crashes impose high personal, social and economic costs.

 Over the past five years there has been a reduction in the rates of death and injury from motor vehicle crashes.
-The rates of substantiated abuse and neglect of children reported to the Department of Child, Youth and Family Services show little change.
+The rates of substantiated abuse and neglect of children reported to the Department of Child, Youth and Family Services declined in 2001.